fastly/vscode-fastly-vcl/DEVELOPMENT.md

    - You must be a member of the `fastly` publisher on the VS Code Marketplace

 2. **Prepare the release**
-   - Run `vsce ls --tree` to check additional files are not unintentionally added
+   - Run `vsce ls --tree vscode-fastly-vcl-2.0.3.vsix`, check if all files are needed in the extension, otherwise add them to .vscodeignore
    - Update `version` in `package.json`
    - Move items from "Unreleased" to a new version section in `CHANGELOG.md`
    - Commit these changes: `git commit -am "chore: prepare release vX.Y.Z"`